shopware5/devdocs/source/developers-guide/backend-components/batch-processes/index.md

 ### Pitfalls

-Lastly, there is one pitfall to take care of.
+There is one pitfall you should be aware of.
 Since you use the same array for each task, you have to clone the array by calling `Ext.clone(selection)`, because data is referenced and may changes during the task.
 The upcoming task will then use the modified array from the previous task.
 To prevent this you simply clone the original array and pass it to the task.

 <div style="text-align:center;">